Kalyn Payne: Electric guitar/mandolin/vox

+Hungry for more??
 Read our full bio here from 2015.
-Then playing as a drumless quartet, our current line-up has evolved but the heart and soul remain the same.
-See you out there, friends!
+Then playing as a drumless quartet.

 In an old mobile home serving as a rehearsal space, Oregon-based roots/americana music quartet Cascade Rye sit in a semi-circle in the living room, the space dimly lit by a couple of lamps.
 Scattered across the floor and laying upon couches and chairs are sheets of music with lyrics and chord charts scrawled in faded pencil.
 All manner of instruments including acoustic guitars, violins, mandolins, banjos, a dobro, and accompanying instrument cases punctuate the room like some kind of musical-themed décor.
 The band – husband and wife Jake and Kalyn Payne on vocals, guitar, bass and keyboards, guitarist/mandolin/dobro player Chris Arellano and mandolin/banjo/violinist Scott Eastburn - have joined together for a rehearsal.
 There is an obvious camaraderie inherent with this quartet that is reflected in the ease with which the band launches into an improvised tune, a sort of warm-up for the day’s work ahead.
 Jake Payne plays acoustic bass guitar, his sinewy bass lines simultaneously melodic and solid as Kalyn punctuates the piece with foundational chords providing the bedrock for Arellano to trade mandolin solos with Eastburn’s banjo.
 The melodic ideas conjure up a sort of soaring anthem with which the band seems simultaneously comfortable and amused and pleased.
 “Man that felt pretty good,” Arellano says at the conclusion of the warm-up.
 Everyone affirms the appraisal, but ultimately the extemporaneous flexibility of the band gives way to more efficient concerns.
 “Let’s play something we know,” suggests Kalyn.
 The band kicks into one of its own numbers.
 The song has a driving momentum, the kind of thing that makes you tap your foot or move your body even if the tune is a lower tempo ballad.
 The song is the achingly painful ‘John Wayne.’
 Kalyn sings, . . ."He must’ve been born with the world on his shoulders, I don’t think he knows any other way, and he’s been running his whole life- in the wrong direction, just chasing those demons away.
 White lines and whiskey, guitars and pretty women, anything to ease the pain, on a one lane road that leads to nothin, he's chasing those demons away. . ."